ndiayesamba1996/restyled.io/Configuring-Restyled.md

 Anything not overridden uses the values defined for your `restylers_version`.
 Currently released values can be seen in [Available Restylers](https://github.com/restyled-io/restyled.io/wiki/Available-Restylers).

-Overrides can be specified in three forms:
+Overrides can be specified in one of three forms:

 1. A string, which means to run that Restyler with all its defaults